G: Mutants. How many times do I have to tell you to not use the Z word?

 - Added Alliterative Appeal: The steam achievements for Typing are pretty much nothing but these including: Painful Punctuation, Lascivious Lexicon, Critical Clause, Grotesque Grammar, etc. The default phrases you have to type at Coco in "Naked Terror" are also alliterative.

 - An Arm and a Leg: Candi's right arm gets chopped off by Meat Katie's giant axe/cleaver when it falls from a steel beam above them.
 She dies from the blood loss.

 - The Minigun.
 No need to explain why it's awesome, but its cool-down period is rather long if you allow it to overheat, leaving you a sitting duck for a good three or four seconds— which is an eternity in games like this.
 Restricting it to short bursts can help avoid the problem, but that kind of defeats the purpose of the Minigun to start with, and is a totally unviable strategy in the final boss battle, where you're forced to use it.

 - The regular ol' Shotgun is very cool in that old-school "shk-shk-BOOM" sort of way, but reload times are the main Achilles' Heel with your guns, and each shell has to be loaded into this gun one at a time.
-What's more, the presence of the Auto-Shotgun makes it practically obsolete right out the gate.
+What's more, the presence of the Auto-Shotgun makes it practically obsolete right out of the gate.